OpenBioMaps/documentation/official_docs/en/common_errors.md

    Solution: Go to https://openbiomaps.org/openbiomaps_network/ and modify your project domain (beginning with protocol: http or https !).

-3) Symptoms: There are lots of strange and unexpeted error messages.
+3) Symptoms: There are lots of strange and unexpected error messages.

    Problem: The *pds* and/or *oauth* is not up-to-date in the default project (usally the *sablon* project)

-   Solution: update these *pds* and *oauth* direcories with supervisor.
+   Solution: Update *pds* and *oauth* directories with supervisor.
 Check your system_vars.php.inc for the DEFAULT_PROJECT.
 If is not set there, the default project is the *sablon*.

-4) Symptoms: Mobile client not listing your server
+4) Symptoms: Mobile client does not listing your server

    Problem: Your server is not registered in openbiomaps.org/openbiomaps_networks